HMSNearbyServiceDemo/huawei-nearby-GameSnake-demo/index.md

-## Statement About Nearby Snake and Privacy
+## Statement About Privacy Plolicy

 ### 1. What data do we collect about you?

-As part of the Nearby Snake we will collect and use your personal data only for the purposes stated in this notice.
+We will collect and use your personal data only for the purposes stated in this notice.
 Personal data means any information that enables we to identify you as a user.
 We collect and process the following data:
 -	Network information: GPS/IP address information